Cristina Piña

 Cristina Sara Piña (born 1949) is an Argentine poet and literary scholar.
-She was born in Buenos Aires and studied at the University of Salvador.
+She was born in Buenos Aires and studied at the University of Salvador and obtained a Master of Arts in Contemporary Thought at CAECE University.
 Since 1977, she has taught at the Universidad Nacional Mar del Plata.

 A prolific writer and translator, she has published numerous books and academic papers.
-Starting with her debut collection in 1979, she has more than ten poetry books to her name.
+Starting with her debut collection in 1979, she has 14 poetry books and a novel to her name.
 She is considered to be a leading scholar on the life and work of Alejandra Pizarnik.
 As a translator, she has translated several dozen works of fiction and non-fiction from English and French into Spanish.
 She has also translated the plays of Shakespeare, Synge, Ionesco and Tennessee Williams.